hashgraph/hedera-hcs-sxc-java/README.md

   persistenceLevel: "FULL"
 ```

 that we used in the `config.yaml` above.
+Read  the persistence plugin documentation for more details on persistence levels.
+To pull persistence info use:

 ```java
 void mirrorNotification(